 During winter, your dog may seek warm spots and camp out in front of a fireplace or heater to keep chills away.
 The heat from the fireplace or heater may dry out your dog's nose.

-To prevent weather and air-related causes of nose dryness, ensure the room in which your dog spends most of their time is humid enough to moisten and soothe their snout when indoors and apply a high-quality nose balm such as the Pup Wax®7-Day Magic Stick by Puppington.
+To keep the weather or indoor dry air from drying out your dog’s nose, keep the room in which your dog spends most of their time humid and apply a high-quality nose balm such as Puppington’s Pup Wax® 7-Day Magic Stick.

 Dogs born with a deformity, like a cleft palate, are more likely to suffer a dry dog nose.
 It is possible to fix some congenital deformities while the dog is still a puppy, and dryness caused by other forms can often be managed through the application of topical products to a dry or crusty nose.